 Niina Marni, Hello All!

-Stay and Play @ Home was first launched on 31st March 2020 when our Stay and Play playgroup could not meet in person due to the coronavirus pandemic.
-It is a program with structured play and craft activities for pre-schoolers that you can do in your home or outdoors.
+Stay and Play @ Home was a program with structured play and craft activities for pre-schoolers to do in your home or outdoors.

 Term 2, 2021 – Week 2 Program

 Term 1, 2021 – Week 1 Program

 Term 4, 2020 – Week 4 Program – Christmas

 Term 4, Week 2 Program: 3rd November